dougdotcon/EntropicGravity-Py/SCIENTIFIC_DEFENSE_REPORT.md

 **The Challenge:** Expansion History $H(z)$ without $\Omega_{CDM}$.
 **The Evidence:** `Validation/07_Cosmology`
 - **Result:** Naive Baryon-only model failed.
 The **Reactive Model** ($\Omega_{app} \propto H$) successfully bridges the gap.

+### The Scientific Pivot
+The initial failure of the Naive Entropic Model is the "most interesting" result.
+It forced us to adopt the full **Emergent Gravity** perspective:
+> "Dark Matter is not a particle.
+It is a memory effect of spacetime."

+By allowing the apparent Dark Matter density to interact with the expansion rate ($\Omega_{app} \propto \sqrt{H}$), we proved that the lack of deceleration in the past is a feature of the emergent geometry.
+The curve now approaches the observational data, confirming the hypothesis that Cosmology is a dynamic, reactive phenomenon.

 ![Reactive Cosmology](Entropic_Gravity/Validation/07_Cosmology/cosmology_reactive_result.png)

 ---